stevenschmatz/export-google-form/README.md

-# Google Form JSON exporter
+# Google Forms JSON exporter

 A small Google Apps Script file to export a form into a JSON file.
 This form JSON object can then be used to build tools to collect form responses though other clients than the web interface.